mirzasaikatahmmed/FileShare/CASAOS-INSTALLATION.md

 cd /var/www/

 # Clone the repository (or upload your files)
-sudo git clone <your-repository-url> fileshare
+sudo git clone https://github.com/mirzasaikatahmmed/FileShare.git fileshare
 # OR if you have files locally, upload via SFTP to /var/www/fileshare

 # Set ownership